Bike hire tips

 You need to have your ID-card or passport with you when picking up your car.

-Also a possible additional driver needs to show a driving licence and ID-card / passport.
+Also, a possible additional driver needs to show a driving licence and an ID-card / passport.

 The minimum age to hire a scooter depends on the motorbike rental and also on the bike category.
 With some bike rentals, the minimum age for a 50cc to 125cc is 18 or 19 years, others require a minimum age of 20 or even 21 years.
 For bigger scooters or motorbikes or quads an age of 23 to 25 can be required.